Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Observational Properties among Pulses

 \subsubsection{Individual $F$-$E_{\rm p}$ Relation}

-The classification of the $F$-$E_{\rm p}$ relation in Figure \ref{fig:FluxEp_Best}, is shown in Col. 12 in Table \ref{table:Pulse}, and the lower-middle panel in Figure \ref{fig:histogram}.
-We find that a monotonic correlation in the log-log plots is again the most common type in the $F$-$E_{\rm p}$ relation, accounting for 75 (72\%) pulses, of which 74 (71\%) are Type 1p (similar to the fraction for the $F$-$\alpha$ relation) and only one case ($P_{3}$ in GRB 090131) is identified as Type 1n (much lower fraction compared to the $F$-$\alpha$ relation), and no Type 1f pulse is found.
-Among the rest, 18\% (19/103) of the pulses have no clear trend (Type 3) and 8\% (8/103) have a broken power-law behaviour (Type 2p).
+The classification of the $F$-$E_{\rm p}$ relation in Figure \ref{fig:FluxEp_Best}, is shown in column 11 of Table \ref{table:Pulse}, and the lower middle panel of Figure \ref{fig:histogram}.
+We find that a monotonic correlation in the log-log plots is again the most common type in the $F$-$E_{\rm p}$ relation, accounting for 75 (72\%) of the pulses, of which 74 (71\%) are type 1p (similar to the fraction for the $F$-$\alpha$ relation), and only one case ($P_{3}$ in GRB 090131) is identified as type 1n (a much lower fraction compared to the $F$-$\alpha$ relation), and no type 1f pulse is found.
+Among the rest, 18\% (19/103) of the pulses have no clear trend (type 3) and 8\% (8/103) have a broken power-law behavior (type 2p).

-We again compare the frequency of the dominating types, which in this cases are Type 1p versus Type 2p.
-The proportions are all very high, without any significant variation amongst the groups: {20/6 ($P_{1}$), 33/1 ($P_{2}$), 14/1 ($P_{3}$), 4/0 ($P_{4}$), 2/0 ($P_{5}$), and 1/0 ($P_{6}$)} for the three last groups.
-There is a slight tendency, though, for Type 2p to be proportionally more prevalent in $P_1$.
-We note the $F$-$E_{\rm p}$ relation does not change between two adjacent pulses for a majority of cases.
+We again compare the frequency of the dominating types, which in this case are type 1p versus type 2p.
+The proportions are all very high, without any significant variation amongst the groups: {20/6 ($P_{1}$), 33/1 ($P_{2}$), 14/1 ($P_{3}$), 4/0 ($P_{4}$), 2/0 ($P_{5}$), and 1/0 ($P_{6}$)}.
+There is a slight tendency, though, for type 2p to be proportionally more prevalent in $P_1$.
+We note that the $F$-$E_{\rm p}$ relation does not change between two adjacent pulses for a majority of cases.